Biden receives warm welcome from waiting crowd in Dundalk visit

-JOE Biden shook hands and greeted well-wishers as he toured Co Louth as he continues his visit to the Republic of Ireland.
+Joe Biden shook hands and greeted well-wishers as he toured Co Louth as he continues his visit to the Republic.

 The US president and his motorcade stopped off in Dundalk on Wednesday evening, with Mr Biden greeted with shouts of “Welcome home Joe” and waving American flags.